jesseward/jellyfin-plugin-lastfm/README.md

 This appears to be due to the method in which these clients play media files.
 This plugin relies the invocation of the `PlaybackStartEvent` and `PlaybackStopEvent` events.
 Some details and references to upstream issues is located at https://github.com/jesseward/jellyfin-plugin-lastfm/issues/27#issuecomment-744031810

+As an workaround, you can enable "Alternative Mode" in settings, which will scrobble on `UserDataSaved` events instead.
+See the [documentation of `jellyfin-plugin-listenbrainz`](https://github.com/lyarenei/jellyfin-plugin-listenbrainz/blob/main/doc/configuration.md#use-alternative-event-for-recognizing-listens) for the differences of the events.

 ### (very) Poor matching of artist/album/track names in the `LovedTracks` flow.

 Syncing of Loved tracks between LastFM and this plugin is subpar.
 This is due to the `IsLike` method that is used to compare track metadata.
 See https://github.com/jesseward/jellyfin-plugin-lastfm/issues/24